-Entrance to the site is free(!) and comes with informational boards which border the tomb.
+Entrance to the site is free(!) and comes with informational boards that border the tomb.

-There is also usually a well-informed staff member from The Office of Public Works readily available to answer any questions visitors might have.
+There is also usually a well-informed staff member from The Office of Public Works readily available in the car park to answer any questions visitors might have.

 That being said, though the crowds have not subsided, the site itself is so massive that you don’t get the sense of crowding at all.